-Each student will be issued a picture identification card at the time of admission.
-This identification may be used for student discounts as appropriate, access to areas within the college, and for identification purposes during simulations and clinical practicums taking place outside of Platt College.
+Each student will be issued a picture identification card on the first day of their Study Success course.
+This identification may be used for student discounts as appropriate, access to areas within the college, and for identification purposes during clinical practicums taking place outside of Platt College.
 Each student must present this identification card to purchase textbooks at Platt College.
-A \$5.00 fee will be charged for the replacement of lost, stolen, or damaged student ID cards.
+A \$5.00 (cash only) fee will be charged for the replacement of lost, stolen, or damaged student ID cards.